-The State does pledge to and agree with the holders of any bonds, notes and other obligations issued under this chapter, and with those parties who may enter into contracts with the authority pursuant to this chapter, that the State will not limit, alter, restrict or impair the rights vested in the authority and the participating industries to acquire, construct, reconstruct, maintain and operate any project as defined in this chapter or to establish, revise, charge and collect rates, rents, fees and other charges as may be convenient or necessary to produce sufficient revenues to meet the expenses of maintenance and operation thereof and to fulfill the terms of any agreements made with the holders of bonds, notes or other obligations authorized and issued by this chapter and with the parties who may enter into contracts with the authority pursuant to this chapter, or in any way impair the rights or remedies of the holders of such bonds, notes or other obligations of such parties until the bonds, notes and other obligations, together with interest thereon, with interest on any unpaid installment of interest and all costs and expenses in connection with any action or proceeding by or on behalf of the bondholders, are fully met and discharged and such contracts are fully performed on the part of the authority.
-Nothing in this chapter precludes such limitation or alteration if and when adequate provision is made by law for the protection of the holders of such bonds, notes or other obligations of the authority or those entering into such contracts with the authority.
-The authority is authorized to include this pledge and undertaking for the State in such bonds, notes or other obligations or contracts.
+The State does pledge to and agree with the holders of any bonds, notes, bond anticipation notes or other obligations issued under this chapter, and with those parties who may enter into contracts with the authority pursuant to this chapter, that the State will not limit, alter, restrict or impair the rights vested in the authority and the participating industries to acquire, construct, reconstruct, maintain and operate any project as defined in this chapter or to establish, revise, charge and collect rates, rents, fees and other charges as may be convenient or necessary to produce sufficient revenues to meet the expenses of maintenance and operation thereof and to fulfill the terms of any agreements made with the holders of bonds, notes, bond anticipation notes or other obligations authorized and issued by this chapter and with the parties who may enter into contracts with the authority pursuant to this chapter, or in any way impair the rights or remedies of the holders of such bonds, notes, bond anticipation notes or other obligations of such parties until the bonds, notes and other obligations, together with interest thereon, with interest on any unpaid installment of interest and all costs and expenses in connection with any action or proceeding by or on behalf of the holders of obligations, are fully met and discharged and such contracts are fully performed on the part of the authority.
+Nothing in this chapter precludes such limitation or alteration if and when adequate provision is made by law for the protection of the holders of such bonds, notes, bond anticipation notes or other obligations of the authority or those entering into such contracts with the authority.
+The authority is authorized to include this pledge and undertaking for the State in such bonds, notes, bond anticipation notes or other obligations or contracts.

-§ 10020.
+§ 10021.
 Act cumulative; no notice required

 Neither this chapter nor anything contained in this chapter is or shall be construed as a restriction or limitation upon any powers which the Maine Industrial Port Authority might otherwise have under any laws of this State, and this chapter is cumulative of any such powers.
-This chapter does and shall be construed to provide a complete, additional and alternative method for doing of the things authorized thereby and shall be regarded as supplemental and additional to powers conferred by other laws.
-Neither the making of contracts nor the issuance of bonds, notes, refunding bonds and other obligations pursuant to this chapter need comply with the requirements of any other state law applicable to the making of contracts and the issuance of bonds, notes and other obligations, for the construction and acquisition of any project undertaken pursuant to this chapter.
-No proceedings, notice or approval shall be required for the issuance of any bonds, notes and other obligations or any instrument as security therefor, except as is provided in this chapter.
+This chapter does and shall be construed to provide a complete, additional and alternative method for doing the things authorized thereby and shall be regarded as supplemental and additional to powers conferred by other laws.
+Neither the making of contracts nor the issuance of bonds, notes, bond anticipation notes, refunding obligations or other obligations pursuant to the provisions of this chapter need comply with the requirements of any other state law applicable to the making of contracts and the issuance of bonds, notes, bond anticipation notes or other obligations, for the construction and acquisition of any project undertaken pursuant to this chapter.
+No proceedings, notice or approval shall be required for the issuance of any bonds, notes, bond anticipation notes, or other obligations or any instrument as security therefor, except as is provided in this chapter.